What is Return on Equity?

 The business should aim to produce a return on equity which is much higher than that on a ‘safe’ investment such as government securities, to compensate for the additional risk involved.

-- The return on equity will vary from industry to industry.
+- The ROE will vary from industry to industry.
 To make comparisons you need to use a comparable business operating in your sector.

-- The return on equity would normally be in the range of 10% to 15% although is can go higher in the short term for some businesses.
+- The ROE would normally be in the range of 10% to 15% although is can go higher in the short term for some businesses.